Microsoft/IntuneDocs.pt-br/intune/windows-update-for-business-configure.md

 ---
-title: "Gerenciar atualizações de software"
+title: "Definir as configurações do Windows Update for Business no Intune"
-titleSuffix: Configure Windows Update for Business settings - Intune
+titleSuffix: Azure portal
 description: "Saiba como definir as configurações do Windows Update for Business no Intune para controlar as atualizações em dispositivos Windows 10."
 keywords:
 author: dougeby